iRayan7/startupschool19/README.md

     2. Tell me about the last time you encountered that problem… (context)
     3. Why was that hard?
 (To know how to explain the value to new customers) (Users buy the Why not the What)
     4. What, if anything, have you done to try to solve the problem? (is the problem burning enough for others to consider your solution. what your solution will be compared to)
-    5. What don’t you love about the solution you’ve tried? (basis of you feature set)
+    5. What don’t you love about the solution you’ve tried? (basis of your feature set)
 * Talking to users is useful at all stages:
     * Got idea? -> _find users with problem_
         * _Idea Stage_